beurar/Viceroys-STALKER-ALife/README.md

   or crusher may strike.
 * Predator attack checks use separate day and night intervals via `VSA_predatorCheckIntervalDay` and `VSA_predatorCheckIntervalNight`.
+* New debug action spawns hunting parties from the five closest habitats to a player.

 ### Mutant Habitats
 * Defines territory areas via **fn_setupMutantHabitats.sqf**.